rya-sge/access-denied/_posts/2026-09-02-hyperliquid-improvement-proposals-hip-1-to-hip-4.md

 ## The shape of the four proposals

 The four HIPs sit on the same HyperCore primitives: the order book engine, the clearinghouse, and staking.
 None of them is a smart contract, and none is upgradeable by its deployer.
+Each adds one primitive on top of that engine:

-HIP-1 defines a token and the spot book it trades on.
-HIP-2 defines a market-making strategy that runs inside block transition logic on a HIP-1 book.
-HIP-3 lets a bonded deployer stand up an entire perp DEX with its own margining.
-HIP-4 adds a settled, fully collateralised instrument with no leverage.
+- **HIP-1** defines a token and the spot book it trades on.
+- **HIP-2** defines a market-making strategy that runs inside block transition logic on a HIP-1 book.
+- **HIP-3** lets a bonded deployer stand up an entire perp DEX with its own margining.
+- **HIP-4** adds a settled, fully collateralised instrument with no leverage.

 Two of them create a deployer role that carries an ongoing obligation, one creates a deployer role that ends at genesis, and one creates no role at all.
 That distinction is what the permissioning table at the end of this article turns on.